Alaska Airlines, Horizon Air Offer Holiday Travel Tips

 SEATTLE — In anticipation of the busy holiday travel season, Alaska Airlines and Horizon Air offer the following tips for stress-free travel:

-•Check in online.
-Alaska and Horizon passengers can check in online for domestic and international flights up to 24 hours before departure at alaskaair.com or horizonair.com.
+•Check in online or at a kiosk.
+Passengers can check in online for domestic and international flights up to 24 hours before departure at alaskaair.com or horizonair.com.
 International passengers also can enter passport information online.
+Alaska and Horizon also provide more than 440 convenient check-in kiosks at airports and many off-site locations.
+Alaska Airlines Mileage Plan members earn 1,000 miles the first time they check in online or at an Alaska or Horizon kiosk.
 Passengers should leave ample time to check any luggage at the airport.
-Alaska Airlines Mileage Plan members earn 1,000 miles the first time they check in online.

 •Know the carry-on limits.
 All airlines allow one carry-on bag and one personal item, such as a briefcase, laptop or purse.
 Details on size limitations for carry-on items are available at alaskaair.com.
-Horizon's planeside Ala Cart service allows slightly larger carry-on items.
-Customers using this service planning to transfer to flights on Alaska or other carriers must adhere to standard carry-on limits.
-Customers using the Ala Cart service should keep valuables with them on the aircraft.
+Customers planning to transfer to flights on Alaska or other carriers must adhere to standard carry-on limits.
+Customers should always keep valuables with them on the aircraft.

 •Be aware of new or increased fees.

-Baggage: Alaska Airlines and Horizon Air charge $25 for a second and $100 for a third checked bag.
-First class and Gold-level Alaska Airlines Mileage Plan members, and customers flying to or from Mexico City may check two bags free of charge, and customers on flights within the state of Alaska may check three bags free of charge, before excess fees apply.
-The charge for an overweight bag (more than 50 pounds) has increased to $50.
-Passengers can pay for additional bags with a credit card at the airport through Alaska and Horizon check-in kiosks or at the ticket counter.
+Baggage: Alaska Airlines and Horizon Air charge $15 for a first checked bag, $25 for a second and $50 for a third.
+First class and Gold-level Alaska Airlines Mileage Plan members, and customers flying to or from Mexico City and Guadalajara, Mexico, may check two bags free of charge.
+Customers on flights within the state of Alaska may check three bags free of charge.
+Additionally, passengers boarding in Santa Rosa, Calif., can check one properly packaged box of wine free of charge.
+The charge for an overweight bag (more than 50 pounds) is $50.
+To avoid airport congestion, passengers can pay for baggage fees with a credit card online during the Web check-in process, or at the airport through an Alaska or Horizon check-in kiosk or customer service agent.

-Unaccompanied minor and pet fees: The charge for transporting pets in the cabin is $100 one way, and the fee for unaccompanied minors (children traveling alone) is $75 one way.
+Unaccompanied minor and pet fees: The charge for transporting pets in the cabin is $100 one way.
+The fee for unaccompanied minors (children traveling alone) is $75 one way.
+Horizon Air prohibits pets from traveling as checked baggage during peak holiday travel between Nov.
+23-29, and Dec.
+21-Jan.
+3, 2010.

 •Prepare to line up at security checkpoints.
 Passengers should avoid bringing prohibited items through the security line.
 A list of prohibited items is available at tsa.gov.
 Passengers can pass through security more quickly by limiting the number of electronic devices they carry and by removing shoes, metal objects and laptop computers before entering the screening area.